terrabrasilis/deter-cmask-task/README.md

  > EVERY_DAY: if defined and the value is not  equal 'no' ("EVERY_DAY=no"), its used to skip checking "if the last month is closed" and the flow is forced to happen every day.
 If the value equals 'yes' ("EVERY_DAY=yes"), don't use FORCE_YEAR_MONTH together because it will download the same data every day, or set to default "FORCE_YEAR_MONTH=no".

+ > BASE_URL: Optional parameter to be passed to the container instance.
+The base URL where the cmask files are located.

 The examples for setting these variables inside the docker compose fragment.

 To process once for a specific year/month.